How and Where to Isolate and Quarantine

 Your health care provider, public health officials or the UTC COVID-19 Campus Support Team will determine your need to quarantine or isolate.
 If you are asked to quarantine or isolate by the COVID-19 Campus Support Team, you will have access to guidance and support throughout the process.

-Here’s a quick overview of the quarantine/isolation process for UTC students.
-Read below for details and additional information for employees.
+Here’s a quick overview of the quarantine/isolation process.

 Complete the COVID-19 Notification Form Right Away